I want to connect electricity, what are my options?

 Electricity is essentially charged based on how much you use and the amount you use is measured in kilowatt hours (kWh).
 So, it’s essential you consider the rate per kilowatt hour a provider offers you.
 Generally, rates can vary from 15 cents per kilowatt hour to 40 cents per kilowatt hour, that difference can have a big impact on your back pocket!

 Electricity providers advertise various energy plans which detail the specific rates on offer.
 Comparing between providers and their plans can be confusing as many offer different rates for different times of the day and additional incentives like “double up” discounts for connecting both electricity and gas with the same provider and “pay on time” discounts.
 Contract terms like length of contract, late payment and exit fees also vary between providers.
 How can you ensure you are comparing like-for-like?
 And, when it comes to assessing your options, knowledge and experience go a long way.

 Foxie provides a service that is both independent and free of charge.
 We cut through the detail and keep things simple.
-We can help choose the best option for you and arrange your electricity connection or save you even more time by connecting all your utilities in one short phone call.
+We can help choose a suitable option for you and arrange your electricity connection or save you even more time by connecting all your utilities in one short phone call.
 We can arrange a connection with;

 - Origin Energy

 How long does it take to connect electricity and when can I get connected?

 It only takes a few minutes of your time and Foxie will take care of the rest.
 We can set up your connection for the date that you request or if you need an urgent electricity connection, we may even be able to get you connected within hours.
 Some providers are also able to connect electricity on Saturdays.

 What does it cost to get electricity connected?